kickstartcoding/cheatsheets/kickstart-frontend/2-javascript.md

 # Asynchronous Terminology {-}

 asynchronous
-:   Instead of pausing (`blocking`) the code for a slow operation, the asynchronous approach is to call a function at this later time
+:   Instead of pausing ("blocking") for a slow operation, the asynchronous approach is to put-off starting the slow operation, then call a function ("callback") at a later time to signal it's done

 callback
 :   A function passed as an argument to be called later when an event is triggered

 promise
-:   Another way to do callbacks, with a `.then` syntax
+:   Another popular way to do callbacks, with a `.then` syntax